-Figure 1-1: Vivado Desktop Icon
+Figure 1: Vivado Desktop Icon

 TIP: You can right-click the Vivado IDE shortcut icon on the Microsoft Windows desktop, and select Properties to update the Start In field.
 This makes it easier to locate the project file, log files, and journal files, which are written to the launch directory.
-See Output Files in the Vivado Design Suite User Guide: Using the Vivado IDE (UG893) [Ref 6] for information on the default location of the log and journal files.
+See the Vivado Design Suite User Guide: Using the Vivado IDE (UG893) for information on the default location of the log and journal files.